Greet Death

 Greet Death is an American rock band from Flint, Michigan.
-Greet Death has released two full-length albums.
+Greet Death has released three full-length albums.

 History

 Greet Death released their first full-length album in 2017 titled Dixieland.
 The album was released through Flesh and Bone Records.
 The band was featured as one of Alternative Press's "10 up-and-coming artists from Detroit you need to know".
-In 2019, Greet Death released their second full-length album titled New Hell, also through Deathwish Inc.
+In 2019, Greet Death released their second full-length album titled New Hell, also through Deathwish Inc. They released a new EP, New Low, on June 24, 2022.
+Their third full-length album, Die In Love, was released on June 27.

+Side projects

+In 2025, Harper Boyhtari and Seth Beck formed the band Christian Science Reading Room, together with Bristletongue members L Morgan and Andrew Smith.
+They released their first EP, Under the Bed and in the Eyes of Another, on October 6.